AgentFlounder/TakeAction/README.md

 The people who know what's at stake will *jump* at the chance to do something.
 That was the case for two of my friends so far.

+Also you can spread the word by passing out these Remove Reverse Reclaim fliers: https://www.reddit.com/u/Streszhouna/s/385My09V1H

 ## More ways to resist

 Look for tasks to volunteer for at https://mobilize.us